LiF-x/lifxmod.com/FAQ/index.md

 you can confirm you are looking at the correct object as ObjectTypeID for this item will be 1497

-5) checking the container to make sure cart is empty
+**Checking the container to make sure cart is empty**

-\- Goto table "moveable_objects" and use the object id from objects patch with this query (replacing "Where ID = 72125" with yours)
+1. Goto sql table "moveable_objects" and use the object id from objects patch with this query (replacing "Where ID = 72125" with yours)

 SELECT * FROM lif_10.movable_objects WHERE ID = 72125